Minoru938/CSPML/README.md

 * Python 3.8.8
 * macOS Big Sur version 11.6

+# Addition of the latest version of CSPML (2024/07/09)

+The latest version of CSPML has been added to this repository as the file "CSPML_latest_codes."
+This file contains the CSPML training codes, which addressed bias in training data with an updated TensorFlow environment.
+Please refer to read_me.txt in this file for details on usage.
+This file corresponds to the result of the paper "[Shotgun crystal structure prediction using machine-learned formation energies](https://arxiv.org/abs/2305.02158)".
+See the "Details of the CSPML model" section in the paper's supplementary information for details.If you want to use CSPML for actual crystal structure prediction or as a comparison method, I recommend using this version of CSPML.

 # Reference

 1. [Materials Project]: A. Jain, S. P. Ong, G. Hautier, W. Chen, W. D. Richards, S. Dacek, S. Cholia, D. Gunter, D. Skinner, G. Ceder, et al., Commentary: The materials project: